• Skip to primary navigation

 1. Place the egg yolks in the bowl of a stand mixer fitted with the whisk attachment and beat at high speed.

-2. Meanwhile, heat the granulated sugar and water in a saucepan over medium heat.
+2. Heat the granulated sugar and water in a saucepan over medium heat.

-4. Lower the speed of the mixer and incorporate the syrup of sugar on the egg yolks.
+4. Lower the mixer speed and pour the hot sugar syrup over the egg yolks.

-5. Continue mixing at high speed for about 10 minutes, until the mixture cools.
+5. Mix on high speed for about 10 minutes, until the mixture cools.

-6. Lower the mixer speed and fold in the softened butter pieces, vanilla and salt.
+6. Lower the speed and add the softened butter, vanilla and salt.

-7. Resume high speed and mix for about 5-10 minutes until creamy and smooth.
+7. Beat again on high speed for 5–10 minutes until creamy and smooth.

 Equipment